Ramilbey/e-commerce/e-commerce-project/README.md

 12. DELETE request: delete a product from the cart
 13. Dependency Array to update the payment summary
 14. useNavigate = navigate to another page using our code
+15. Automated tests with Vitest
+16. unit test = test 1 piece of the code
+17. Integration test = test mutliple pieces of the code
+18. it(), expect(), describe()
+19. test component (using render and screen)
+20. mock = fake version of a function/ package
+21. mock the implementation = make a mock do what we want